mbader22/dotfiles/README.md

 #dotfiles

 This are not only my dotfiles.
-Its the setup, i like to start with, when i install Linux on a new machine.
+Its the setup i like to start with, when i install Linux on a new machine.

 My favorit distribution is Antergos, with the xfce desktop.
-The goal of this project is, to be able to make a complete Setup, with just one command, after installing Antergos with xfce desktop.
+The goal of this project is, to be able to make a complete Setup with just one command, after installing Antergos with xfce desktop.

 The screenshot below shows my desktop with zsh and vim started.